ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+lash the end of the tongue to the timber,
+and hitch the oxen to either end of the
+stick.
+A yoke of oxen could be able to
+draw a stick in this way with comparative
+ease, which they would scarcely move by
+hitching one end beneath the axle-tree,
+and allowing the team to draw by the
+tongue of the cart.—American Builder.
+How to Make Posts Last Forever.—
+A correspondent of the Western Rural
 says: I discovered many years ago that
 wood could be made to last longer than
 iron, in the ground, but thought the pro­